feathersjs/docs/guides/step-by-step/preliminaries.md

 This however is not a requirement and we suggest you first just read through the guide.
-You can always the install the examples later if you to work with them.
+You can always the install the examples later if you want to work with them.

 ## Install Node